 Falls are an important and increasing problem among increasing numbers of frail older people.
 A further increase lies ahead because of the rising numbers of independently living elderly (VeiligheidNL, 2015).
-There are interventions available to prevent falls with a reasonable level of evidence.
+There are treatments available to prevent falls with a reasonable level of evidence.
 Exercise therapy and addressing risk factors in the home environment seem the most promising.
-These interventions are also available in the Dutch context.
-But a general systematic implementation of these kind of interventions is missing.
+These treatments are also available in the Dutch context.
+But a general systematic implementation of these kind of treatments is missing.
 Population based risk assessment does not take place.
-Furthermore there is no complete coverage of service provision of fall prevention interventions offered by qualified physio- or exercise therapists in the region, whereas close to home availability of these services is especially important for the target population of vulnerable elderly.
-So, in general, there is a gap between evidence and the day to day practice in primary and home care to date leading to the unfavorable situation that elderly for which fall prevention interventions are potentially effective do not receive these interventions.
+Furthermore there is no complete coverage of service provision of fall treatment offered by qualified physio- or exercise therapists in the region, whereas close to home availability of these services is especially important for the target population of vulnerable elderly.
+So, in general, there is a gap between evidence and the day to day practice in primary and home care to date leading to the unfavorable situation that elderly for which fall risk treatment is potentially effective do not receive this treatment.